AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

 Choose a user, and from the upper-right corner, click **Actions > Remove Role** > **Remove <role>**.
 The selected role gets removed from the list of roles that were assigned to the user.

+## Search for external users

+In the list of external users, search for a user by typing the name of the user in the search bar.
+The top five matching names will be listed and you can choose any.

 # Create user groups {#createusergroups}

 A User Group is a set of users who are related to a category.
 User Groups help administrators to select learners in their organization based on their attributes, and then assign learning content to them.
 Also, these User Groups enable administrators to assign customized logos and catalogs to learners and show customized reports on their progress.